 In human consumption, this translates to 1.5 cups of green tea.
 You should consume it with starchy foods or carbohydrates.

 4. Cancer Cell Disruption Due to Reduced Risks

 Pancreatic cancer is one of the deadliest types.
-It has a five-year survival rate in less than 10%, according to the American Cancer Society.
+It has a five-year survival rate of less than 10%, according to the American Cancer Society.

 The 2014 study published in Metabolomics revealed EGCG in green tea might disrupt the activity of LDHA.
 It is an enzyme associated with this type of cancer.

-Unlike with normal green tea, where we only consume a diluted infusion, you can ingest matcha as it is, whether in the form of tea, food, matcha powder, or dietary supplement capsules.
+Unlike with regular green tea, where we only consume a diluted infusion, you can ingest matcha as it is, whether in the form of tea, food, matcha powder, or dietary supplement capsules.

 This makes matcha green tea powder a far richer bomb of nutrients.
 It contains chlorophyll, theanine, antioxidants, and vitamins (A, C, E and B complex).
 It also has minerals such as beta carotene and other micronutrients.

 What is moringa?
 Moringa, specifically Moringa oleifera, is a type of tree native to the sub-Himalayan regions of East Asia.
 Its use dates back thousands of years in nutrition, traditional medicine, and cosmetic production.

 It is fast growing and drought resistant.
 It can also thrive in a variety of climate conditions.